It’s taken nearly 60 years of growth for Dollywood to become the elite, award-winning example of theme park excellence it is today.

 However, it was Dolly’s arrival, name recognition and continued cachet that allowed the park to thrive.

-What was Dollywood like in the early days?
+What was Dollywood like in its early days?

 My memories of that trip are vague.

-Dollywood grew more charming and and a trip to the theme park became less of a chore.
+Dollywood grew more charming.
+It grew and expanded.
+And eventually, a trip to the theme park became less of a chore.

-More money led to more investment in the park.
-More investment in the park led to more success and, without it being immediately obvious, Dollywood became a titan.
+More money led to more investment in the park, and without it being immediately obvious, Dollywood became a titan.

-From rides, thrills, children’s rides, music, mountain crafts and cinnamon bread to annual festivals and events, if you go to Dollywood and don’t have a good time, it’s your fault.
+With rides, thrills, music, mountain crafts, cinnamon bread, annual festivals and events, if you go to Dollywood and don’t have a good time, it’s your fault.
 Or possibly the fault of your hot and whiny kids.

 Today, Dollywood collects Golden Ticket awards like Charlie Bucket and Uncle Joe.
 Dolly really looks like the bright, blonde and brilliant successor to Walt Disney.